 The Casa remains committed to sustainable agriculture.
 Compost, cover crops, and hand labor are replacing chemical fertilizers, pesticides, and herbicides.
 We are learning to farm the way our forebears did, before agricultural practices were transformed by the post-war surplus of nitrates and the rapidly increasing stockpiles of petrochemical byproducts.

-Pictured above is the latest in biological control of leaf hoppers, the vector which carries the deadly Pierce’s disease into the vineyard, Nubi, the goat has joined our company to devour the vinca, an introduced ground cover which has taken over the riparian corridor and which is prime habitat for the leaf hoppers.
+Pictured above is the latest in biological control of leaf hoppers (pic not available), the vector which carries the deadly Pierce’s disease into the vineyard, Nubi, the goat has joined our company to devour the vinca, an introduced ground cover which has taken over the riparian corridor and which is prime habitat for the leaf hoppers.
 Nubi isn’t really very fond of vinca.
 “It’s tough and bitter,” se says, “but it beats eating license plates and tin cans!”

 Keeping up with Sales In the final months of the last century, Shay had sold every bottle in the place.
 Both Tinto and Chenin Blanc were on allocation- even at the sales room; and the inventories of other vintages were approaching zero.
 Thanks to Shay’s unstinting infusion of youthful energy, we bottled the older vintages, which had been aging in the cellar, renewing supplies just in the nick of time before Christmas.

 New releases for year 2000 With this edition of the Journal, the Casa is offering ’99 Chenin Blanc Reserve.
 There is a new vintage of the ever popular Tinto, 1998; and the long-awaited Quixote returns with the ’97 vintage.

 New packages We have developed a new label for both the ’97 Quixote and the ’99 Chenin Blanc Reserve.
 Also, both styles of Chenin Blanc are available in 375 ml bottles (splits).